MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 ,
 𝑥
 3

+These new features are called polynomial features.

 For example:

-𝑥
-1
-=
-𝑥

-𝑥
-2
-=
-𝑥
-2

-𝑥
-3
-=
-𝑥
-3

-These newly created features are called polynomial features.

-Feature Engineering allows us to transform the original data into a form that is more useful for the machine learning model.
+Original Feature
+       ↓
+       x
+       ↓
+Feature Engineering
+       ↓
+   x, x², x³

+By transforming the original data, we give the model additional information that can help it represent non-linear relationships.

-Polynomial Regression
+📈 Polynomial Regression

-After creating polynomial features, we can use them with Linear Regression.
+When polynomial features are added to Linear Regression, the model can represent curved relationships.

 For example: